Q. Can I file a complaint or can a third party file a complaint on behalf of somebody else?

 Q. Can I File a Complaint Against an Organization?

 Answer.
-The Ethics Office accepts complaints against members acting in their individual capacities.
+The Ethics Committee accepts complaints against members acting in their individual capacities.
 In other words, the Ethics Committee can only address each member's alleged unethical behavior as an individual, and not their involvement in a group decision or action.

 Q. Can I Tell Anyone About a Complaint I am Involved In?